 The latest drilling results indicate that the Exploration Target is achievable and that the Mineral Resource could be increased significantly.

-An updated MRE will be prepared in Q1/Q2 2020 and this will be incorporated into the Definitive Feasibility Study which will also consider the feasibility and economic impact of increasing the annual mining rate.
+An updated MRE will be prepared in Q1/Q2 2020 and this will form the basis for a Definitive Feasibility Study.

 The Kathleen Valley Lithium-Tantalum Project is located on the western edge of the Norseman-Wiluna Greenstone Belt within the Archaean Yilgarn Craton of Western Australia.
 The belt consists of dominantly mafic and ultramafic volcanics as well as considerable volumes of clastic sediments, minor felsic volcanics, and differentiated gabbros.
 The greenstones in the Kathleen Valley area have been metamorphosed to upper greenschist-lower amphibolite facies metamorphic grades and include tholeiitic lavas, differentiated gabbroic sills and ultramafic chlorite schists.